Unknownuserfrommars/morecsv/morecsv/README.md

 ## 许可证

 本项目采用 [MIT 许可证](LICENSE)。
+If the superlink doesn't work, please see the GitHub repo.

 ## 更新日志

+- v0.4.0 Release: Logging implemented; Basic plotting class built-in main class; Tiny bug fix; Fixed the testings, for old tests please see older versions.
 - v0.3.0 Release: Brainstorms (See source code and you'll know); New functions; Tiny bug fix.
 - v0.2.0 Release: Minor bug fix; New functions.

+### I really should offer a full Chinese and full English version of this...